What currency would you like to shop in?

-That's why we collected all the questions we have ever been asked about the parka.
-Hope you find your answer.
+In this post you will find all the questions we have ever been asked about the parka in the hopes to help you find your answer.

-Parkas are generally a longer fitting coat than a jacket, and thanks to their length, they are warmer and cold-weather resistant.
-In fact, this longer shape can trap more heat more easily.
+Generally speaking, parkas are longer lined than your average jacket.
+Due to their longer shape, they successfully trap heat making them a warmer option.
 A parka is a loose-fitting hooded piece of outerwear that was originally adopted by the Inuit people.
-It was traditionally made from caribou and sealskins, but today, parkas worn in the non-Inuit world are usually made of nylon, polyester/cotton blended fabric, cotton, or wool and given a water-repellent coating.
+It was traditionally made from caribou and sealskins.
+But today, parkas worn in the non-Inuit community are made from nylon, wool, and polyester/cotton blends then given a water-repellent coating.

 When were parka coats invented?